 Let’s take a brief glance at a few private and public nutrition education campaigns…

-- Coca-Cola, Merck, and others support a national “Exercise is Medicine” campaign.
+- Coca-Cola, Merck, and others have supported a national “Exercise is Medicine” campaign – shifting the focus away from food.

-- The United States government also has their “Let’s Move” campaign that started off great, but has been criticized for bending to food industry interests and focusing less on food and more on physical activity as the 2012 election season heats up.
+- The United States government also sponsored a “Let’s Move” campaign that started off great but has been criticized for bending to food industry interests and focusing less on food and more on physical activity during the 2012 election season.
+Shifting the focus away from food and sugar and toward activity level is a recurring theme in Big Food-influenced policy.

-- Eligible foods on the USDA’s “food stamp” or Supplemental Nutrition Assistance Program (SNAP) include bakery cakes, soft drinks, candy, snack crackers and ice cream.
+- Eligible foods on the USDA’s “food stamp” or Supplemental Nutrition Assistance Program (SNAP) have included bakery cakes, soft drinks, candy, snack crackers, and ice cream.

-Although these programs have made significant contributions to the war on obesity and food insecurity, why does the focus always seem somewhat shifted away from food?
+Although these programs have made some contributions to the war on obesity and food insecurity, why does the focus always seem somewhat shifted away from food and sugar?

-A recent February 2012 report from Nature, one of the most prestigious journals in the world called attention to sugar as potentially “toxic” and “addictive”, and based on the evidence, proposed that added sugars be regulated and taxed like alcohol.
+A February 2012 report from Nature, one of the most prestigious journals in the world called attention to sugar as potentially “toxic” and “addictive”, and proposed that added sugars be regulated and taxed like alcohol.

 Not surprisingly, the news was received with mixed enthusiasm: food advocates cheered the article and food industry advocates jeered at its implications.

-My intent is not to spur political debate, but to highlight recent advances in research suggesting that weight problems and insulin resistance go beyond just an issue of “calories in, calories out”.
+My intent is to highlight recent advances in research suggesting that weight problems and insulin resistance go beyond just an issue of “calories in, calories out” model and remind consumers of where the problems originate.

 1. Sugar is biologically addictive.